John Quick (actor): Life

-In April 1810 he again appeared on the Lincoln Circuit, at the Georgian Wisbech Theatre, on 9th as Toby Allspice in The Way to Get Married and as The Miser in the Farce of that name, on the 11th as Touchstone in As You Like It, and on 13th as Old Hardy in The Belle's Strategem, finally on 14th as Sir Bashful Content in The Way to Keep Him.
+In April 1810 he again appeared on the Lincoln Circuit, at the Georgian Wisbech Theatre, on 9th as Toby Allspice in The Way to Get Married and as The Miser in the Farce of that name, on the 11th as Touchstone in As You Like It, and on 13th as Old Hardy in The Belle's Stratagem, finally on 14th as Sir Bashful Content in The Way to Keep Him.

 On 24 May 1813 he came again out of retirement, taking part at the Haymarket Opera House in a benefit to Mrs. Mattocks, in which he played Don Felix in The Wonder.

 Out of his earnings he saved £10,000, on the interest of which he lived, residing during his later years in Hornsey Row, subsequently Will's Row, Islington.
 He used to preside over a gathering held at the King's Head tavern, Islington.
 He died on Monday 11 April 1831, at his residence, near Islington church and was buried beneath the old chapel-of-ease at Lower Holloway.